Shape how we manage public places

 Tauranga has plenty of parks and reserves that are perfect for exercising dogs.
 If your dog is likely to cause danger, distress or a nuisance, it must be kept on a leash.
-Please be mindful of our dog-free zones.
+Also, please be mindful of our no dog and on leash areas.

 When walking your dog, make sure you have a lead with you and attach it if you are approaching another dog, animal or person.
 It's your responsibility to ensure you have control of your dog at all times.